 Cycling in Cambodia

-Cycling is an option for getting around in Cambodia and bicycles are available for rent at guesthouses and shops in towns.
+Cycling is another option for getting around in Cambodia and bicycles are available for rent and purchase at shops in towns.
 However, the main hazard is the heavy traffic – motorised vehicles always have right of way and expats cycling in Cambodia may have to veer off the road to get out of the way of speeding cars and trucks.

 Driving in Cambodia

-While driving their own vehicle can give expats the freedom to explore Cambodia as and when they want to, there are a number of considerations to take into account.
-For example, many roads are in poor condition, local driving behaviour can be erratic and dangerous, and finding safe parking is a challenge.
+While driving their own vehicle can give expats the freedom to explore Cambodia at their own leisure, there are a number of considerations to take into account.
+For example, many roads are in poor condition, local driving behaviour can be erratic and dangerous, and finding parking is a challenge.

 Air travel in Cambodia

-Phnom Penh International Airport is the largest airport in Cambodia, and also serves as the main base for the national air force.
-The country’s busiest airport, however, is Angkor International Airport in the tourist hub of Siem Reap.
+Phnom Penh International Airport is the largest airport in Cambodia, though the country’s busiest airport is Angkor International Airport in the tourist hub of Siem Reap.
 A number of international and regional airlines operate at these airports, including the national carrier, Cambodia Angkor Air.